– Media & Creative Arts Storyteller, Adventure Aficionado, Lover of The World-

 Vicky prides herself on her communication skills, establishing a personal connection with anyone and everyone, both on and off air, and has booked high calibre guests such as AJ Pritchard, Chesney Hawkes, Adrian Chiles and Alistair Plunkett for local radio.
-She is a confident and competent broadcast journalist, reporter, presenter, podcast host and producer, and has interviewed music lovers at Keith Flint’s funeral, to broadcasting live whilst getting her legs waxed.
-Vicky used to produce the BBC Essex Early Breakfast show and would present an engaging feature with Rob Jelly every morning for listeners, as well as report for the Mid Morning show, which succeeded in improving RAJAR figures for the station.
+Vicky used to produce the BBC Essex Early Breakfast show and would present an entertaining light hearted feature with Rob Jelly every morning for listeners, as well as report for the Mid Morning show, which succeeded in improving RAJAR figures for the station.
 Her voice can also be heard on news voice pieces and voice overs for BBC Essex Sports.
 As well as this, she has been trained to provide cover as an assistant producer for Pick of The Pops on BBC Radio 2.
-She also produces, presents and edits her own podcast called “Let’s Go Kickass Today” combining her passions in life of Music, Adventure and Culture.

 In addition to radio, Vicky is currently researching and presenting at events across London for Winkball.
 Highlights include reporting at Eid Festival, interviewing DJ Spen at Southport Weekender, interviewing campaigners at the World Naked Bike Ride, reporting on the Audio Production Awards for three years in a row and interviewing journalists at the 2018 News Rewired Digital Conference sponsored by Thomson Reuters.

-Vicky’s storytelling also transfers into a workshop setting; facilitating workshops and giving talks focusing on empowering its participants on themes such as “Owning Your Superpower of Being Too Much”, basic drama skills, issue based work, or highlighting various forms of storytelling across media and the creative arts.
+Vicky’s storytelling also transfers into a workshop setting; facilitating workshops and giving talks focusing on empowering its participants on themes such as “Owning Your Superpower of Being Too Much”, basic drama skills, issue based work, or highlighting various forms of storytelling across radio, podcasts, and the creative arts.
 This has led her work for a number of companies such as Bush Theatre, NCS The Challenge and Freshwater Theatre Company.
-Highlights of her career in the arts include; performing at the UEFA Championship final as a dancer at Wembley in 2011, dancing in a flash mob for the Royal Ballet, facilitating introductory radio workshops on behalf of Eagle Radio and facilitating creative workshops in prison.
+Highlights of her career in the arts include; performing at the UEFA Championship final as a dancer at Wembley in 2011, dancing in a flash mob for the Royal Ballet, facilitating podcast workshops for the BBC Young Reporter Scheme and facilitating creative workshops in prison.

 On paper, Vicky continuously pens her travel experiences, reactions to current affairs and interviews musicians and artists for a number of various online magazines and companies, as well as writing on this website.
-Highlights include; researching and writing a piece on alcoholism for BBC News, writing about her lockdown experiences for The Metro, her opinion on smoking for The Independent, interviewing musician Jorrel on using music as a catharsis after suffering from domestic abuse for Public Pressure and writing a self reflective piece for Thought Catalog.
+Highlights include; researching and writing a piece on alcoholism for BBC News, writing about her lockdown experiences for The Metro, moving house four times for Refinery29, her opinion on smoking for The Independent, and writing a self reflective piece for Thought Catalog.

 Vicky’s diverse skill set highlights her versatility and vast imagination, and her infectious enthusiasm for life and creative energy drives her purpose behind her practice, which she brings to all aspects of her work.